LammersInsects/Aervi-EE-Transcriptomics/README.md

 - [ ] Data processing
   - [ ] Choose software for adapter trimming
   - [ ] Run adapter trimming on all samples
+  - [ ] Re-run FastQC and MultiQC to compare adapter trimming efficacy
-  - [ ] Choose software for mapping reads to the reference genome
+  - [x] Choose software for mapping reads to the reference genome
   - [ ] Copy latest version of the reference genome into 0.data
   - [ ] Benchmark mapping to reference genome on `jgant3`
   - [ ] Map all reads to the reference genome
+  - [ ] Summarize mapping rates, overall and per tissue type
 - [ ] DGE analysis
   - [ ] Choose pipeline
   - [ ] Calculate FPKM